The Korean Zombie: Ultimate Fighting Championship

 Jung was expected to face Rani Yahya on January 22, 2011, at UFC Fight Night 23.
 However, Jung was forced from the card with an injury.

 A rematch with Garcia was scheduled for March 26, 2011, at UFC Fight Night 24, after Jung stepped in to replace an injured Nam Phan.
 Jung was able to avenge the original loss after submitting Garcia with a twister in the final second of the second round.
 This was the first time in the history of the UFC that a twister submission finished an opponent and the win earned Jung his first Submission of the Night honors.
 This was later awarded for the Submission of the Year by the World MMA Awards.
 In his post-fight interview, Jung stated he learned the move by watching Eddie Bravo videos on YouTube.

 Jung faced former title challenger Mark Hominick on December 10, 2011, at UFC 140.
 Jung won the bout via KO at seven seconds of the first round, which tied a UFC record for the fastest knockout at the time.
-Jung's victory over Mark Hominick earned him Knockout of the Night honors.
+Jung's victory over Mark Hominick earned him a $75,000 Knockout of the Night bonus.
 The victory also earned Jung much praise in his native South Korea, appearing on news broadcasts on the country's major national television channels (such as KBS).

 Jung faced Dustin Poirier on May 15, 2012, at UFC on Fuel TV: Korean Zombie vs. Poirier.
 Jung defeated Poirier via submission in the fourth round.
 The performance earned Jung Submission of the Night and both participants Fight of the Night honors.
 The bout was honored as Fight of the Year and Submission of the Year by several publications at the conclusion of 2012.
-This fight was the first time that Jung walked out to the incredibly popular and appropriately named song; Zombie by The Cranberries.
+This fight was the first time that Jung walked out to the song Zombie by The Cranberries.
 He would use this for every fight thereafter.

 Jung was expected to face Ricardo Lamas on July 6, 2013, at UFC 162.
 However, on June 14, it was announced that Jung had been pulled from the Lamas bout and would replace an injured Anthony Pettis to face José Aldo for the UFC Featherweight Championship on August 3, 2013, at UFC 163.
 Aldo defeated Jung via fourth-round TKO, finishing Jung with a flurry of strikes after Jung suffered a dislocated shoulder while throwing an overhand right.

 Jung was expected to face Akira Corassani on October 4, 2014, at UFC Fight Night 53.
 However, Jung pulled out of the bout citing another injury and was replaced by Max Holloway.